crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

     :code:`V`      critical topside reflection, used primarily for crustal and mantle interfaces :code:`diff`   appended to P or S to represent a diffracted wave, e.g. along the core mantle boundary, or to K for a diffracted wave along the inner-outer core boundary
-    :code:`kmps`   appended to a velocity to represent a horizontal phase velocity
+    :code:`kmps`   appended to a velocity to represent a horizontal phase velocity :code:`_`      delimits a named discontinuty within a phase
     ============   ================================================================

 3. Exclusively upgoing and downgoing: